Hook Norton: History

 The Anglo-Saxon Chronicle records that a Viking army from Northampton raided the Hook Norton area in 913.
 The village had a parish church by 922.
 The Domesday Book records that in 1086 Hook Norton had 76 villagers and two mills.
 Leland noted c.1540 the existence of a deer park at Hook Norton which was owned by the king, Henry VIII.
 The park had previously belonged to a Chaucer and Charles Brandon, 1st Duke of Suffolk.
 By the 1800s it was "an ancient park, long-disused and forgotten."

 Hook Norton had a clockmaker, Thomas Webb, who maintained the turret clock at St. Giles' parish church, Wigginton from 1788 until 1834.
 Webb was succeeded in his trade at Hook Norton by John Paine, who maintained the clock at Wigginton from 1835 until 1855.
 In 1840 Paine built a new turret clock for St. George's parish church, Brailes, Warwickshire.

 The former Banbury and Cheltenham Direct Railway, part of the Great Western Railway, served Hook Norton with a railway station at East End.
 British Railways closed the station in 1951 and closed the railway to all traffic in 1964.
 Tall stone pillars which supported two B&CDR viaducts can be seen in the valley to the south-east of the village.
 Near Hook Norton there were several ironstone quarries, evidence of which can still be seen.
 The Brymbo Ironworks, opened in 1899, had its own narrow gauge railway and was connected to the B&CDR at Council Hill Sidings, 3/4 mi east of Hook Norton station.
 The Brymbo Ironworks closed in 1946 and was dismantled in 1948.

 Hook Norton Brewery was founded in 1849 and is an important architectural example of a Victorian tower brewery, as well as containing a working Victorian steam engine.
-The brewery has a museum that includes a section on the history of the village.
 The village's 18th century hand-pumped fire engine, which was in use until 1896, is preserved in St. Peter's parish church.